242: No Such Thing As The Ancient Monty Python Dynasty

 Yeah.

-And even his friends didn't really like him either.
+yeah and even his friends didn't really like him either um

-He then, when Elizabeth died, he got on the wrong side of James I.
+genuinely a lot of people just just really didn't like him he then when uh elizabeth died, he got on the wrong side of James I.

 So then James I's government started setting about its legal case at tedious length with more pamphlets going out to everyone.